dunso/algorithm/README.md

 # 8. Install Code Runner
 > All coders need to install

-This Extension can help you Run and Debug code most easily.
+This Extension can help you Run and Debug code more easily.

 ```
 ext install code-runner